Singapore Exchange: History

 On 8 June 2010, SGX announced it has opened an office in London.
 This is part of SGXs move to invest S$250 million into its Reach initiative.
 By implementing this initiative, SGX plans to create the world's fastest trading engine and a data centre as well as further connecting trading communities in the world to Singapore.
 The new trading platform, SGX Reach, will be delivered to SGX by NASDAQ OMX, Voltaire and HP.
 This platform is based on GENIUM, a trading platform developed by NASDAQ OMX.

-In November 2016 the Singapore Exchange (SGX) acquired the Baltic Exchange, headquartered in London.
+In November 2016, the Singapore Exchange (SGX) acquired the Baltic Exchange, headquartered in London.

 In February 2011, SGX has entered a partnership with NASDAQ OMX to provide a suite of tools and solutions for companies, which is designed to support listed companies in Asia.

 SGX plans to introduce dual currency trading of securities, which includes stocks, bonds and other listed investments in two different denominations, the Singapore and US dollar on 2 April 2012.

 In October 2013, excessive speculation led to the sharp price fall of three mainboard stocks, Blumont Group Ltd, Asiasons Capital Ltd. and LionGold Corp.
 SGX and the Monetary Authority of Singapore (MAS) launched a review of activities around the three stocks, and in February 2014 jointly issued a consultation paper setting out a number of enhancements to strengthen the securities market and protect investors from speculative and market manipulative behaviour.
 Enhancements included implementing a minimum trading price for mainboard listed issuers, requiring reporting of short positions and the creation of three independent regulatory bodies.

+On September 6, 2016, the Singapore Exchange joined the United Nation's Sustainable Stock Exchanges initiative.

 On 6 February 2018, the Singapore Exchange (SGX) and Bursa Malaysia announced a proposed stock market trading link which will be operational by end-2018.
 The new link will allow investors to conduct trading of shares in an efficient manner.
 In addition to trading, the link will cover the clearing and settlement of traded stocks, procedures required for post-trading arrangements.
 Before the launch of the link, cross-border supervisory and enforcement arrangements will be worked upon by the Monetary Authority of Singapore and Securities Commission Malaysia.
 After the results of the 2018 Malaysian general election, plans for the stock market link were put on hold.

 On 21 January 2020, Singapore Exchange (SGX) was listed in the Bloomberg Gender-Equality Index (GEI) for the first time in recognition of gender equality, as well as its commitment to diversity and board representation.

+In July 2026, SGX introduced its first Singapore Depository Receipts based on United States-listed companies, covering Grab, Sea and SpaceX.
+Trading began on 22 July in Singapore dollars during local market hours.
+The launch expanded SGX's depositary-receipt programme to 38 instruments based on securities traded in Thailand, Hong Kong, Indonesia and the United States.